dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 141. Blockchain: Disruption or distraction?
 142. Put transparency and immutability together and you have a dream scenario for regulators, auditors and compliance officers
 143. An economic productivity tool.
+144. Cryptocurrency continues to evolve, shaping itself to the rapidly shifting needs of markets.
+As communication technologies have made our world increasingly interconnected, the need for means to support transactions taking place across borders in an expeditious manner with partners previously unknown has grown significantly.
+Cryptocurrencies offer the promise of digital cash, with many of its characteristics, good and bad.
+The market may fork in in coming years, with both government-sanctioned cryptocurrencies and private cryptocurrencies operating simultaneously to meet different market demands.